-Following the 2011 Census, 670 000 Australians were identified as being of Aboriginal and/or Torres Strait Islander origin.
-This Aboriginal and Torres Strait Islander population is diverse - made up of many different nations, clans and skin groups with different cultures, languages histories and perspectives (Flood 2006, p.
+Following the 2011 Census, there were an estimated 670 000 Aboriginal and/or Torres Strait Islander Australians.
+This Aboriginal and Torres Strait Islander population is diverse - made up of many different nations, clans and skin groups with different cultures, languages, histories and perspectives (Flood 2006, p.
 17; Broome 2010, p.
 12).
-Aboriginal and Torres Strait Islander Australians may live in metropolitan, rural and remote settings, in urbanised, traditional or other lifestyles, and may move between these ways of living.
 Overall, the Aboriginal and Torres Strait Islander population is relatively young, largely urbanised and fast-growing.
 Figure 1.3.1 shows the estimated distribution of Aboriginal and Torres Strait Islander people in Australia in 2011 - the heavier shades indicate higher numbers of Indigenous people living in those areas.

-Figure 1.3.1 Where do Aboriginal and Torres Strait Islander Australians live?^{a,b}
+Figure 1.3.1 Where do Aboriginal and Torres Strait Islander Australians live?a, b